Blog

 Featured on HN — 1164 points, 1008 comments

-Why most factory-floor LLM demos break apart in production - and how a generate, freeze, test workflow turns AI into reliable pipelines.
+Why most factory-floor LLM demos break apart in production, and how a generate → freeze → test workflow restores trust.

 Writing technical articles is an art.
 This is wrong.
 It's a methodological process.